Photosynthesis in Biology

 How does Photosynthesis occur

 The process of Photosynthesis occurs in Chloroplasts.
-Chloroplasts are found in the cell of the plant leaves which contain chlorophyll.
+Chloroplasts are found in the cells of the plant leaves which contain chlorophyll.

 The process of photosynthesis can be reduced to the following equation: